sap-tutorials/sap-build-apps/tutorials/codejam-12-filtering/codejam-12-filtering.md

 ### Add logic to get list of categories
-To enable the user to choose a category, we need to populate the **Categories** variable with the list of available categories.
-We will derive this from the list of products we retrieved from the ES5 system.
+To enable the user to choose a category, you need to populate the **Categories** variable with the list of available categories.
+You will derive this from the list of products you retrieved from the ES5 system.

 1. In the **Variables** area, click **Data Variables**.